FAQs

 What about my children?

-Children are an important part of worship.
-In the entrance to the sanctuary there are “Pew Packets” with activities for young children to use during worship, and “Worship Bags” for children in 3rd-5th grade.
-For babies and younger children, we provide a nursery on the lower level, near the church office.
-Children are invited to come up to the front of the church (chancel) during the time with children.
-When they are done they are invited to go downstairs to Sunday school classes.
+Children are an important part of worship and are always welcome!
+In the entrance to the sanctuary, there are “Pew Packets” with activities for young children to use during worship, and “Worship Bags” for children in 3rd – 5th grade.
+Children are invited to come up to the front of the church (chancel) during the Time with Children.
+When they are done they are invited to go downstairs to Sunday school class.

 Who runs the church?

-Fairmont is led by an elected church council called, “the Session,” consisting of twelve women and men.
+Fairmont is led by an elected church council called the Session, consisting of twelve people.
 The Pastor serves as the moderator of the Session.
-The property of the church (physical and financial) is maintained by a separate board called, “the Trustees.”
-Finally the caring ministries of the church are overseeing by a third board called, “the Deacons.”
-Together, the Session, Trustees, and Deacons, are the officers of Fairmont.
+The property of the church (physical and financial) is maintained by a separate board called the Trustees.
+Finally the caring ministries of the church are overseen by a third board called the Deacons.
+Together the Session, Trustees, and Deacons, are the officers of Fairmont.

 Do Presbyterians treat women and men differently in church roles?

 No. The Presbyterian Church limits no offices or functions on the basis of gender.
-We believe that God blesses both women and men with the gifts for ministry.
+We believe that God blesses all people with the gifts for ministry.

 Does your church get involved in politics?